 If a user has permission, they will be able to delete documents attached onto the system.
 When viewing a document, the Delete button will be visible.
-Usually this permission is just given to DMS Admin users to delete a document that has been added incorrectly.
+Usually this permission is just given to Documents Admin users to delete a document that has been added incorrectly.

 9.1.
 PL Transactions with no documents

 Select ‘Enquiries’ and then ‘PL Transactions with No Documents’ from the side Sicon Documents menu.